acse-jt321/modeling-and-numerical-method/README.md

 ## Assessment

 The module will be assessed through two pieces of coursework.
-The first coursework will be a Timed Remote Assessment on the morning of Friday 26th November 2021.
+The first coursework will be a Timed Remote Assessment time TBC.
 The second coursework will be released on the Thursday of the fourth and final week of the course, for submission on Friday 10th December.

 ## Schedule